 Sample size will vary depending on the sample type (water, coral, shells, carbonate) and concentration of boron.
+The lab offers boron concentration for an additional fee only in conjunction with the isotope measurements.
 The following recommendations are general guidelines which help us to provide better service to our customers.
 We always recommend that you choose the best samples for your research objectives.
 Please feel free to contact us for advice if you are concerned that your samples may be too small.

 Water – 100 mL: For boron analysis in water, use any type of small-neck plastic bottle (HDPE, LDPE, PP) to collect your sample.
 Rinse the bottle with the running sample water prior to collection.
 Do not add any chemicals to the water, do not acidify the water.
 Fill the bottle all the way to the top, you may leave a small space at the top (keep the neck of the bottle empty) to allow for any necessary expansion during shipment.
 Please put the bottles inside a plastic bag and seal the bag with a zip-tie or duct tape.
 Clearly label both bottle and the plastic bag.

 Note: Water samples will be screened for B concentration prior to isotope dilution and extraction chromatography processes for purification and measurement.
 Only samples with a concentration of 10 ppb or greater will be selected for analysis.
 If a sample is considered not suitable for analysis, the client will only be charged for the screening.